 Running Lifestyle Habit – 3 Do a Dynamic Warm-up Routine Before a Run

-Then do 20 to 30 seconds of the following exercises in the order shown:
+Now, get ready to shake things up.
+Spend 20 to 30 seconds on each of the following exercises in the order listed:

 Running Lifestyle Habit – 4.
 Take Care of Your Body

-Here are a few of my favorite ways for speeding up recovery, and staying injury free:
+Here are a few of my favorite ways to speed up recovery and staying injury free:

 - Schedule recovery runs, recovery days, and recovery weeks into your training program.